Camarillo, California: California State University, Channel Islands

 Camarillo State Mental Hospital was established near the city in the 1930s so that persons suffering from mental illnesses or tuberculosis could recover in Ventura County's balmy climate.
 Jazzman Charlie Parker's "Relaxin' at Camarillo," written while he was detoxing from heroin addiction, is a tribute to the facility.
 The song "Camarillo" by punk outfit Fear is also written about the facility.
 The band Ambrosia released a song called "Ready for Camarillo" on their 1978 Life Beyond L.A. album.
 "Ready for Camarillo" also appeared as the single B side of their hit "How Much I Feel."
 The former hospital is the now the site of California State University, Channel Islands.
 The university has retained the distinctive Mission Revival-style bell tower in the South quad.

 The Camarillo State Hospital was closed in the 1990s and remained vacant until the site was converted into California State University, Channel Islands (CSUCI).
 CSUCI officially opened in August 2002 and is now accredited by the WASC.

 Parks and recreation

-The Pleasant Valley Recreation and Park District operates recreational facilities in Ventura County, including Camarillo.
+The Pleasant Valley Recreation and Park District operates recreational facilities in Camarillo.